 - Funding for the items under the "Legal Defense" budget for defense undertaken on behalf of Members;

-- Funding for the cost of Medical Review Committee (Under Article 22) for me members who have been dfeneid LTD benefits;
+- Funding for the cost of Medical Review Committee (Under Article 22) for members who have been deneid LTD benefits;

-(d) Once per budgetary year, the CEU Executive Board may withdraw an amount from the Defense Fund Investment Income to be used for purposes referred to in By-Law Article 9 (c)(2) and (3) above so long as this withdrawal does not exeed an amount equal to the prior years' Investment Income.
+(d) Once per budgetary year, the CEU Executive Board may withdraw an amount from the Defense Fund Investment Income to be used for purposes referred to in By-Law Article 9 (c)(2) and (3) above so long as this withdrawal does not exceed an amount equal to the prior years' investment income.

 (e) The principal funds of the Defense Fund will never be withdrawn for the purposes of Article 9 (d) above.

-(f) The CEU Treasurer will confirm the available Investment Income and will identify the proposed funding amount to be withdrawn to supplement the Legal Derence budget when prosenting the proposed yearly budget to the CEU Executive.
+(f) The CEU Treasurer will confirm the available investment income and will identify the proposed funding amount to be withdrawn to supplement the Legal Defence budget when presenting the proposed yearly budget to the CEU Executive.
 Any proposed amounts must be approved by the Executive Board prior to withdrawal.

 (g ) All Union dues become payable on the first day of each month.

 (h) Any member who becomes three (3) months in arrears in payment of his/her dues shall cease to be a member in good standing.
 When a member ceases to be a member in good standing he/she shall forfeit all of his/her privileges under the Constitution and By-laws.

 (i) When a member is no longer a member in good standing he/she may re-apply for membership in the Union subject to the payment of one of the following penalties;

 (ii) all dues owing plus the current months dues and a fine of $5.00 whichever is the lesser amount.